RedFerret61/MarkMelGen/README.md

    pip uninstall music21

-Uninstall Python by opening Control Panel, Click "Uninstall a Program", Scroll down to Python and click uninstall for each version you don't want anymore.

 To upgrade music21 at a later date to the latest version, 'pip uninstall music21' then 'pip install music21' again.

 ### MarkMelGen Windows installation

 #### Install MarkMelGen on Windows
- Download release zip to desired directory for MarkMelGen e.g.C:\Users\paul\Music and unzip with right click Extract All ...
+ Download release zip to desired directory for MarkMelGen e.g. C:\Users\paul\Music and unzip with right click Extract All ...
  (this creates a folder with the name of the zip file).
 #### Run MarkMelGen on Windows